mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-openshift/_index.md

 * Back up and recovery, including disaster recovery.
 * Constraints and roadmap.

-## Overview
+## Target audience

-Amplify API Management is a leading API management solution on the market.
-It supports container-based deployment under an option called Externally Managed Topology (EMT).
-The purpose of this document is to share Axway reference architecture for the container-based deployment of an API management solution on Openshift.
-It will address architectural, development, and operational aspects of the proposed architecture.

-OpenShift is a cloud development Platform as a Service (PaaS) hosted by Red Hat.
-It is an open source cloud-based user-friendly platform used to create, test, and run applications, and finally deploy them on cloud.
-Using Openshift, customers have the advantage of creating a secured and scalable cluster, on a wide variety of cloud providers or their own infrastructure, and be provided with the tools to easily maintain and monitor the environment.

-The technology choices, Docker and Openshift, are portable.
-This means that most of the information in this guide should apply across an on-premise environment and many cloud providers' Openshift solutions.

 The target audience for this document is architects, developers, and operations personnel.
 To get the most value from this document, a reader should have a good knowledge of Docker, Openshift, and API management.

 ## General architecture

-This chapter is focused on general architecture in support of an API management deployment on a dedicated Openshift cluster.
-The chapter discusses architectural principles, as well as required and optional components.
+This section describes the architecture in support of an API management deployment on a dedicated Openshift cluster, architectural principles, and the required and optional components.
 There are many ways to deploy software on an Openshift cluster, but this document shares Axway's experience acquired from deploying Amplify API Management on Openshift Container Platform.

-Make sure the constraints listed in the chapters are respected in the case of deployment on an existing Openshift cluster.
+Ensure the constraints listed here are respected in the case of deployment on an existing Openshift cluster.

 ### Principles

 When deploying in containers, there are some differences in how Amplify API Management is operated and configured, with many aspects handed over to the orchestration platform, in this case, Openshift.
-Existing users of Amplify API Management must be aware that with EMT deployment, the role of Admin Node Manager (ANM) becomes more of a monitoring tool and Node Manager is completely removed from the EMT architecture.
+Existing users of Amplify API Management must be aware that in container deployments, the role of the Admin Node Manager (ANM) becomes more of a monitoring tool, and the Node Manager is completely removed from the container architecture.

 Openshift manages many important aspects of runtime, security, monitoring, and operations, for example: